vd Brink Home Automations

 A power adapter to power the ESP.

-5V USB power adapter (AliExpress)
+5V USB EU power adapter

 Found a dead link?
 Please inform me or look at ESPHome DIY sensors - Best Buy Tips for alternative links.